Wang Lei (figure skater): Partnership with Wang Xuehan

-His partnership with Wang Xuehan began in 2012.
+Wang's partnership with Wang Xuehan began in 2012.
 The pair won the bronze medal at the 2013 Chinese Championships.

 Making their Grand Prix debut, the Wangs placed fourth at the 2013 Cup of China.
 They finished fourth at the 2014 Chinese Championships.

 The following season, the Wangs were awarded bronze at both of their Grand Prix events – 2014 Cup of China and 2014 Trophée Éric Bompard.
 They took the silver medal at the 2015 Chinese Championships.

 In the 2015–16 season, the pair placed fifth at the 2015 Skate America and fourth at the 2015 Cup of China.
 They were selected to compete at their first ISU Championship – the 2016 Worlds in Boston.
 Ranked 15th in the short program and 14th in the free skate, they finished 15th overall.

 They were fourth at the 2016 Cup of China and won the bronze medal at the 2016 NHK Trophy.
 Due to injury, they did not compete again until the 2018-19 Chinese National Games, where they placed second.

-In September 2020, it was announced that Wang and Wang had split and that he was paired with Yu Xiaoyu.
+In September 2020, it was announced that Wang and Wang had split and that he was paired with Yu Xiaoyu, although they never competed together internationally.

+Partnership with Peng

+Xiaoyu and Wang never competed together.
+In April, it was announced that Yu had retired.
+In June 2023, it was announced that he was paired with Peng Cheng.

+Peng/Wang made their competitive debut with a gold medal win at the Shanghai Trophy.
+They were assigned to make their Grand Prix at the 2023 Cup of China, held this time in Chongqing.
+They finished third in both segments, winning the bronze medal.
+The following week they competed at the 2023 Grand Prix of Espoo, where they won the short program but dropped to fourth place after the free skate.

+The team made their Four Continents Championships debut at the 2024 edition in Shanghai, coming sixth.
+Peng/Wang were sixteenth in their World Championship debut as a team.
+Christopher Tin, the composer of their short program music, would later praise the team for their interpretation to his music.